Zeekersky/Mobile_VR_AI_Assignment1/README.md

   d.
 Provide a brief explanation of how you set up the transparency, lighting, and shadow
     casting for the cubes and particle system in Unity.

-Question 2: Please do the following in Unity 3D: [2 marks]
+Question 2: Please do the following in Unity 3D:

   a.
 Take a cube and a plane and put the cube on the plane.
   b.
 Please give an appropriate color to the cube (yellow) and the plane (green).
   c.
 Now, please convert the cube into 5 cubes on the plane, where each cube is placed at a